How to Deal with Aggressive Dementia Behaviors: 14 Tips

 Think about possible triggers, which responses helped calm things down, and which responses seemed to make the situation worse.

-It often helps to take notes on your observations to see if you can spot patterns or figure out new ways to try to prevent a similar outburst in the future or cool things down if it does happen.
+It often helps to take notes on your observations to see if you can spot patterns or figure out new ways to prevent a similar outburst in the future or cool things down if one does happen.

 2. Find sources of support

-It’s essential for your well-being to talk with people who understand and can help you cope with these tough situations and deal with the conflicting emotions.
+It’s essential for your well-being to talk with people who understand and can help you cope with these tough situations and conflicting emotions.

 Share your experiences with members of a caregiver support group, a counselor or therapist, or with supportive friends or family members.